ashutoshacharya24/ashutoshacharya24/README.md

+## Hi there 👋,
+Glad to see you here

-# Hi there 👋, I am Ashutosh Acharya - @ashutoshacharya24
+I am Ashutosh Acharya - @ashutoshacharya24

-- 🔭 I’m currently working on:</b> Python, PostgreSQL, Django, Django REST
+- 🔭 I’m currently working on:</b> Python, PostgreSQL, Django, Django REST.
-- 🌱 I’m currently learning:</b> GoLang, GraphQL
+- 🌱 I’m currently learning:</b> Go, GraphQL.
-- 👯 I’m looking to collaborate on contributing to python based projects
+- 👯 I’m looking to collaborate on contributing to python based projects.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about:</b> Python and Django
+- 💬 Ask me about Python and Django, I am happy to help.
 - 📫 How to reach me: [ashutoshacharya.com](http://ashutoshacharya.com/)
 - 😄 Pronouns: He | Him
-- ⚡ Fun fact: It’s all 0’s and 1’s
+- ⚡ Fun fact: It’s all 0’s and 1’s.

+## How I Work
+My motivations are to stabilize and provide clarity through curiosity.
+That tends to manifest as creating(hopefully) just enough process.
+If I'm too much in my head, feel free to nudge me to share what's in my brain 😁.

 ## ✨ My Expertise
 - <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code> Python